cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 If you do not already have the infrastructure, and require help creating it, you can use one of the [infrastructure examples](https://github.com/cloudify-examples/aws-azure-openstack-blueprint) to create the infrastructure before you begin.

+{{% gsNote title="Bootstrap Validations" %}}

+During the first steps of the bootstrap process, validations take place.
+By default, if any validations fail, the bootstrap process also fails.
+The process validates such things as the volume of physical memory and disk space available on the host, that the relevant resources that are required for the bootstrap process are available for download, that supported OS distributions are being used for the Manager host, and so on.

+To override validation preferences, see the `Bootstrap Validations` section in the `simple-manager-blueprint-inputs.yaml`.

+{{% gsWarning title="Note" %}}
+Although it is possible ignore validations or change their defaults, it is not recommended that you do so without good reason.
+{{% /gsWarning %}}

+{{% /gsNote %}}

 ## Option 1 Installing a Cloudify Manager Image

 If you are not bootstrapping Cloudify Manager, you can deploy one of the provided images listed below.
 Images include pre-installation of all dependencies and of Cloudify Manager.
 This enables you to get up and running with Cloudify with minimal user input.